LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes05.png)</kbd>

-6. The IDE will automatically switch to the chat window, and you will see that watsonx Code Assistant is working on the solution.
+6. The IDE will automatically open the chat window, and you will see that watsonx Code Assistant is working on the solution.
 After a couple of moments, you should get a code snippet returned:

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes07.png)</kbd>